FroggyDevs/Frog-Bot-2.0/README.md

 [![Run on Repl.it](https://repl.it/badge/github/HereJohnnyboi/Frog-Bot-2.0)](https://repl.it/github/HereJohnnyboi/Frog-Bot-2.0)

 When the repository is finished cloning, you will be prompted to configure the run button.
 If this is the case, type in `python main.py` and click "Done".
 The repl may reload and save.
-After that, go to the packages menu from the button on the left.
-When importing packages, search for them, import the correct one, and wait until the console says it's done importing.
+After that, click on shell.
+For the code to work, you must import packages.
+To import a package into the Repl, type `pip install packageName` into the shell, with `packageName` being the name of the package that needs to be installed.
 Import the following packages:

-- Flask,
+1. **Flask**
-- PyNaCl,
+2. **PyNaCl**
-- youtube_dl,
+3. **youtube_dl**
-- discord.py,
+4. **discord.py**
-- and PRAW.
+5. **praw**

 When done importing packages, scroll all the way down and replace `bot.run(token)` with `bot.run("number")`, with `"number"` being your application's token in quotes.
 When you are ready, click run and watch the magic happen.

 ##### REMEMBER: You may not use this for commercial use.
-If you are to copy/change this work, you must give credit to me.
+If you are to copy/change and then distribute this work, you must give credit to me and publish it under the sames license.

 \